DOI-USGS/fort-pymdwizard/docs/html_output/_sources/usage/Validating a Record.rst.txt

 |image1|

-There is also a window that will pop up, showing a list of all the errors found.
-Clicking on one of these will take you to the tab/section that contains the error and outline it in black.
-But keep in mind that some errors might be hidden until you scroll up or down in the application or select the appropriate tab.
+A second window will display a list of all the errors found.
+Clicking on one of the errors will take the user to the tab/section that contains the error and outline it in black.
+Keep in mind that some errors might be hidden until the user scrolls up or down in the application, or selects the appropriate tab.

 |image2|